THE HEALTH BENEFITS OF NETBALL

 The health benefits of netball include fitness and bone strength, but the social and wellbeing benefits are also significant.
 Here’s why you should try playing netball.

 Netball was once a chilly, early Saturday morning affair, with not a bloke in sight.
-These days box pleats have been replaced by Lycra, and the latest stats show one in 10 netballers is male.
-You can play in mixed teams, at night, indoors, in social games, corporate events and club competitions.
-New formats like the intense five-a-side version or the more moderately paced Walking Netball have also taken off.
+These days box pleats have been replaced by Lycra, and the latest stats show the numbers of both men and women taking part in the sport are at an all-time high in Australia.

-What are the benefits of netball?
+What are the health benefits of playing netball?

 Most would be familiar with the fast-paced passing game, which has seven team members on court, playing four quarters of 15 minutes each, in positions such as goal attack, centre and goal defence.